- Disciples of Christ identity statement

 First, the people within our faith communities need to have an understanding of the shared traits of the movement.
 For this, the Council on Christian Unity has developed videos and accompanying study guides.
 Focusing in the identity statement, the words movement, wholeness, table and welcome are lifted up as central concepts for the Disciples way of working in the world.

-Study guide for groups based on movement, wholeness, welcome, table videos
+Video study guide for groups based on movement, wholeness, welcome, table videos

 Guía de estudio | 정체성 함양: 학습 안내 | Guide d'étude